-AIA New Jersey, based in Trenton, is the statewide chapter of the national AIA.
-The chapter was formed in 1900, uniting the architects of the state by merging the AIA Chapter with the New Jersey Society of Architects.
-The AIA-NJ chapter has six local sections, which include Architects League of Northern New Jersey, Central Jersey, Newark and Suburban, Jersey Shore, South Jersey and West Jersey.
-Each section is independent and runs local events and programs for its members.
+Today the AIA-NJ chapter has six local sections representing geographic areas of the state, these include Architects League of Northern New Jersey, Central Jersey, Newark and Suburban, Jersey Shore, South Jersey and West Jersey.
+Each section is independent and runs events and programs for its local members.

 Licensed Architects, Interns, Associates and Students – there are benefits to all levels of your architectural career.
 Become a member to start receiving the benefits of being part of the professional organization with over 300 state and local chapters.